 Step#3: Scroll down to the bottom of the listing details on the listing page and click Tags.

-Step#4: Add any Etsy tags that are relevant to your product!
+Step#4: Add any Etsy tags relevant to your product!

 - Do use all 13 tags.
 Each tag you add is a potential match for a shopper’s search.

 - Do consult your Shop Stats.
-Update the tags on low-traffic listings to diversify your keywords and refresh those that are outdated.
+Update the tags on low-traffic listings to diversify your keywords and refresh outdated ones.

 - Do consider synonyms and regional phrases.
-We’ll still show listings labeled “Jewellery” to shoppers who use regional dialects like as jewelry in their search.
+We’ll still show listings labeled “Jewellery” to shoppers who use regional dialects like jewelry in their search.
 We don’t take regional terms into account, though.
-If you sell flip flops and a lot of your clients are in Australia looking for “thong sandals,” you should add “thong sandals” to your tags.
+If you sell flip-flops and many of your clients are in Australia looking for “thong sandals,” you should add “thong sandals” to your tags.

-- Do target “long tail” keywords.
-Instead of competing in the crowded, generic searches like “tote bag” or “diamond ring,” choose less popular phrases that describe your products’ unique qualities.
+- Do target long tail keywords.
+Instead of competing in crowded, generic searches like “tote bag” or “diamond ring,” choose less popular phrases that describe your products’ unique qualities.
 For example, “canvas tote bag” or “natural diamond ring.”
-Shoppers who are familiar with what they want purchase tend to employ more precise searches – and you can provide precisely what they want.
+Shoppers who are familiar with what they want to purchase tend to employ more precise searches – and you can provide precisely what they want.

-- Don’t repeat categories and attributes.
-Categories and attributes that you create are similar to tags in that if a specific phrase appears in them, you don’t need to add it as a tag.
-If your item is in the Statement Ring category, for example, you don’t have to add “statement ring” as a distinct tag.
+- Dont repeat categories and attributes.
+Categories and attributes you create are similar to tags in that if a specific phrase appears in them, you don’t need to add it as a tag.
+For example, if your item is in the Statement Ring category, you don’t have to add “statement ring” as a distinct tag.

-- Don’t include misspellings.
-If you search for “cute bunny” on Etsy, you’ll be rerouted to the relevant results if you make a typical error, so don’t try to misspell keywords on purpose in order to reach buyers who have made a minor typo.
+- Dont include misspellings.
+If you search for “cute bunny” on Etsy, you’ll be rerouted to the relevant results if you make a typical error, so don’t try to misspell keywords on purpose to reach buyers who have made a minor typo.

-- Don’t add tags in multiple languages.
-When you create your shop, make sure the titles and tags you add are in the language you selected.
+- Dont add tags in multiple languages.
+When you create your shop, ensure the titles and tags you add are in the selected language.
 When we look for matches to your search query, we’ll translate what you type.
 You can have listings in several languages if you speak them all.
 If you want to translate your ad yourself, go right ahead.
 You may also include the title and tag translation as well.

 - Don’t worry about plurals.
 When a consumer types in their search, we compare the terms they used to the roots of your product’s keywords.
-A search for “diaries,” for example, would still be matched with products with the tag “diary” because they have the same root word.
+For example, a search for “diaries” would still be matched with products with the tag “diary” because they have the same root word.

 How to Decide on Etsy tags

-It’s critical to use all 13 tags and to incorporate some variation (as well as avoiding similar phrases).
+It’s critical to use all 13 tags and to incorporate some variation (as well as avoid similar phrases).
 Consider what makes your goods stand out and how buyers may search for them.
-You may need to get creative with phrases that are 20 characters or less.
+You may need to get creative with 20 characters or fewer phrases.
 If the keyword phrase you desire to target is longer than 20 characters, you may still be able to match those searches by including multiple phrasal tags containing those words.

 Let’s assume your target customer is seeking “minimalist diamond engagement rings,” which is a very descriptive search that goes well beyond 20 characters.
 Break the phrase into smaller phrasal chunks that a consumer may use in search, such as “minimalist jewelry” and “diamond ring.”

-The following words are more descriptive than splitting up keywords into single words such as “minimalist” or “ring,” yet they include all of the terms that your target consumers might search for.
+The following words are more descriptive than splitting up keywords into single words such as “minimalist” or “ring,” yet they include all the terms your target consumers might search for.

-Descriptive tags that clearly and accurately describe your goods are a good place to start, but there are many other sorts of tags you can test.
+Descriptive tags that clearly and accurately describe your goods are a good place to start, but you can test many other sorts of tags.

-You can add tags to your listings that describe the items you’re selling.
+You can add tags to your listings describing the items you sell.
 Remember: Multi-word phrases are preferable to single descriptive words.